ArduPilot/ardupilot_wiki/dev/source/docs/gsoc-ideas-list.rst

 - WebTools automated log analysis
 - Improvements to the Custom Build Server
 - High Altitude Non-GPS Position Estimation
+- Improve web server for file management and parameter management

 See lower down on this page for more details for some of the projects listed above